ovh/docs/pages/cloud/private-cloud/nsx-t-02-segment-management/guide.en-gb.md

 In an NSX-T solution a segment is a virtual level 2 domain (previously named logical switch) it can be of two types :

-* **VLAN-backed segments** : the communication between the hosts and the VMs must be done through VLANs and a level 2 switch.
-This type of segment is completely isolated inside the VLAN, it is not possible to connect them to a gateway.
+* **VLAN-backed segments** : The communication between the hosts and the VMs must be through VLANs and a level 2 switch.
+This type of segment is completely isolated inside the VLAN, it is not possible to connect them to the gateways **ovh-T1-gw** and **ovh-T0-gw**.
 * **Overlay-backed segments**: the connection is made using a software layer that establishes tunnels between hosts and virtual machines.
 When configuring a segment of this type, it is mandatory to add an address in a subnet to allow communication outside that segment.
 They must be connected to the gateway **ovh-T1-gw**.

 The segments are linked to transport zones that are predefined by OVHcloud.